anenbergb/latent-diffusion/README.md

 - Text prompts are encoded through the OpenCLIP-ViT/H text-encoder.
 - The output of the text encoder is fed into the UNet backbone of the latent diffusion model via cross-attention.
 - The loss is a reconstruction objective between the noise that was added to the latent and the prediction made by the UNet.
 We also use the so-called v-objective, see https://arxiv.org/abs/2202.00512.

+### Fine-Tuning Only the VAE Decoder

+Fine-tuning only the decoder of a VAE allows for improved image reconstruction quality—such as sharper details and reduced artifacts—without modifying the latent space produced by the encoder.
+This ensures compatibility with existing diffusion models trained on the original encoder output.
+It is an efficient approach for enhancing output fidelity or adapting to new domains, and was used in official Stable Diffusion VAE fine-tuning (e.g., `sd-vae-ft-mse`).

+### LPIPS Loss

+LPIPS (Learned Perceptual Image Patch Similarity) is a perceptual loss that compares images based on deep feature representations extracted from a pre-trained network, rather than raw pixels.
+It better aligns with human perception and encourages sharper, more realistic reconstructions.
+LPIPS is commonly used in training VAEs, GANs, and diffusion autoencoders to improve visual fidelity.

+## Hyperparameter settings in KL F8 VAE
+Exponential Moving Average
+- The Stable Diffusion VAE (KL-f8) was trained using EMA with a decay rate of `0.9999`.
+- EMA helps stabilize training and improves reconstruction quality by smoothing recent parameter updates.
+It acts like a form of implicit ensemble smoothing.
+- The publicly released VAE weights (e.g., `sd-vae-ft-mse`, `sdxl-vae`) are EMA-smoothed checkpoints, and all inference uses the EMA weights

+Batch Size
+- Stable Diffusion VAE (KL-f8) was trained with a batch size of 192, distributed across 16 NVIDIA A100 GPUs, with each GPU handling a batch of 12 images

+8-bit Adam Optimizer
+- 8-bit Adam provides significant memory and training speed improvements with minimal to no performance degradation when used for training VAEs, diffusion models, and transformers.
+Empirical studies show it matches 32-bit Adam on tasks like image synthesis and text generation.
+Minor stability issues can arise with very small batches or unusual training setups, but these are rare in typical diffusion pipelines.